Sílvia Soler Espinosa

 Sílvia Soler Espinosa ([ˈsilβja soˈleɾ espiˈnosa]; born 19 November 1987) is a retired Spanish tennis player.

-In her career, she won one doubles title on the WTA Tour, as well as five singles and three doubles titles on the ITF Women's Circuit.
+In her career, she won one doubles title on the WTA Tour, as well as five singles and two doubles titles on the ITF Women's Circuit.
 On 21 May 2012, she reached her best singles ranking of world No. 54.
 On 28 April 2014, she peaked at No. 39 in the doubles rankings.

 Playing for Spain Fed Cup team, Soler Espinosa has a win–loss record of 4–11.

 Personal life and background

 Soler Espinosa is coached by Jerome Adamec.
 Her father works in a factory, while her mother is a housewife.
 She stated that her favourite court is clay.
 Silvia cited Steffi Graf as one of her biggest tennis idols.

+Tennis career

-Junior career
+Junior years

 In 2002, Soler Espinosa made her debut on the ITF Junior Circuit at the age of 14.
 That year, she won her first ITF junior title in doubles, at the International Madrid, together with Astrid Waernes-Garcia.
-In September 2003, she won her first single title at Torneo ITF Junior "Ciudad de Castro Urdiales".
-Later that year, in singles, she made her junior highest-ranking at No. 158.
-On junior tour, she won three titles in singles, and two titles in doubles.
+In September 2003, she won her first singles title at Torneo ITF Junior "Ciudad de Castro Urdiales".
+Later that year, she achieved her junior highest-ranking in singles at No. 158.
+On the Junior Circuit, she won three titles in singles, and two titles in doubles.